Insights: FAQ

 Updated over a week ago

-Yes, you can export your show data by selecting the Export CSV button.
-This button can be found on all tabs in Insights.
+You can export your show data by selecting the Export CSV button, which can be found on the separate tabs in Insights.
+By clicking the 'Export' button your computer will automatically download a .csv file of the data you currently have selected.

 To access your podcast's Apple Podcasts dashboard, log in to the Podcasts Connect you created when you submitted your podcast to them.